-We have audited the accompanying financial statements of the governmental activities and each major fund of Avant Garde Academy, Inc. DBA Avant Garde Academy of Osceola (the "Charter School"), which is a component unit of the Osceola County District School Board, Miami, Florida, as of, and for the year ended June 30, 2019, which collectively comprises the Charter School's basic financial statements as listed in the table of contents for the year then ended, and the related notes to the financial statements.
+We have audited the charter school financial statements of the governmental activities and each major fund of Avant Garde Academy, Inc. D/B/A Avant Garde Academy K8 of Osceola (the "Charter School"), which is a component unit of the Osceola County District School Board, Kissimmee, Florida, as of, and for the year ended June 30, 2019, which collectively comprises the Charter School's basic financial statements as listed in the table of contents for the year then ended, and the related notes to the financial statements.